kushalpagolu/tello_epoch_rl/README.md

     **_If you want to run the project in a your own system without virtual environment, then simply run the below command_**

     ```
-    pip install pycryptodome hid djitellopy numpy matplotlib pandas gym stable-baselines3 python-dotenv keyboard
+    pip install pycryptodome hid djitellopy numpy matplotlib pandas gym stable-baselines3 python-dotenv pynput
     ```

 4. Install the Emotiv drivers and software:

-    -   Download and install the appropriate hid drivers for your code if pip did not install hid.
+    -   Download and install the appropriate hid drivers for the code if pip did not install hid. 'hid' enables to read the encryptrd data from any EEG device connected through a USB dongle.
+This is open-source and we can ignore any libraries which are bound behind paywall.
+    -   Example: cortex.py - the wrapper lib around EMOTIV Cortex API.
     -   Make sure your headset is properly connected and recognized by your computer.
+Try to adjust the headset electrodes properly in their positions for a strong signal strength.
+Use plenty of saline on the sensor felts until they soak wet for best conductivity.

 5. Install the Tello drone libraries:

     -   Refer to the Tello drone documentation for instructions on how to install the required libraries.
+    -   Ignore if djitellopy is already installed in the pip step you ran before.
     -   Alternatively, you can use a Tello drone simulator.

 ### Usage